Karthik-Unni/Resona/README.md

 </p>

 > **Research prototype demonstrating Continual Learning for industrial acoustic monitoring.**
-> This is a hackathon-grade research prototype submitted for **TRACK 5 — Continual Learning**.

 ---
 RESONA — Adaptive Acoustic Intelligence for Machine Monitoring is a deep-learning-based acoustic condition monitoring system designed to detect abnormal machine behavior from sound while continuously adapting to new operating conditions.